mahmoudparsian/data-management-for-business-analytics/lectures/LECTURE_02_null_values_in_sql.md

 		missing, or not applicable in a particular column.
 It is not equivalent to zero, an empty string, or a blank space.

+## Handling in Operations:

+	Mathematical Operations:

+			Any mathematical operation performed
+			with NULL will result in NULL.
+			For example, 10 + NULL equals NULL.

+	Aggregate Functions:

+			Most aggregate functions (like SUM, AVG, COUNT) typically ignore NULL values by default, only operating on the non-null values.

 Example